mjande/soul-plane/README.md

 - Add citation note about starter code to README

 ## Suggestions from Ed
-- Edit styles for passengers so form is a single column
-- Add default values for Create Plane
 - "When deleting a passenger, the data on the confirmation screen overflows outside of the border.
 (I am using Mozilla Firefox on Windows 10)" - I can't reproduce this so maybe don't worry about it?
 - Delete seems to not be working for Plane Types?
 - Restrict flights to and from the same airport